Joel-Schneider/spkg_update/README.md

 Installation
 ------------
-Download source, change to source directory, then run:
-$ ./create_package.sh
-$ installpkg spkg_update-1.0-noarch-JS.tgz
+<pre>$ installpkg spkg_update-VERSION-noarch-TAG.tgz</pre>
+The current version on github is 1.1, and default tag is SBo

 Usage (run once)
 ----------------
 Must be run as root:
-$ spkg_update &
+<pre>$ spkg_update &</pre>
 It will automatically re-run itself every 24 hours, using the 'at' processor, so the exact time may vary.
 Even if the device is off, it will try to re-run again once restarted.

 Compiling from source
 ---------------------
 Just use the package!

-If you must, extract source to a temporary folder, then run:
+Download the source as an archive, and download the SlackBuild file to the same folder, change to the folder with the compressed source file, then run (as root):
+<pre>$ ./spkg_update.SlackBuild</pre>
-$ makepkg -l y -c n ../spkg_update-VERSION-noarch-TAG.tgz in the source directory.
-You can then install as above.
+You can then install it as above.
-The current version on github is 1.0, and tag is JS

 Code
 ----